The State of North American Recruitment: 2019

 How do you expect the following to change in 2019?

 Less than 3 percent of respondents expect to see decreases in temp placements, budgets, tech spending, efforts to reskill workers, and VMS business.

 Recruitment leaders have options when it comes to growing their business: expand their agency’s footprint by doing more business with new and current customers; grow quickly by acquiring new companies; or exit their business by being acquired by another company.
 Here’s how most respondents say they’re thinking about strategic growth in 2019.

 What’s your business’ primary growth strategy?

 Organic growth is the industry’s primary growth strategy in 2019.
-Only 9 percent say they expect to grow by acquiring new companies and even fewer (1 per cent) expect to be acquired.
+Only nine percent say they expect to grow by acquiring new companies and even fewer (one percent) expect to be acquired.

 Top Priorities for Recruitment Professionals